-Scholars who are making limited academic progress will be given the opportunity to strengthen their skills through small group intervention during the day, in our afterschool program, Saturday Academy, Academic Hour, and in an intensive summer session.
-Assessments will be given at the end of the summer session to assist in making final promotion decisions.
+Scholars who are making limited academic progress will be given the opportunity to strengthen their skills through small group intervention during the day, in our afterschool program, Saturday Academy, Academic Hour, and during the summer of our Extended School Year.
+Assessments will be given to assist in making final promotion decisions.